Gravel Size Chart and Different Types explained with pictures

 5. What is 10mm gravel used for?

-It’s great for decorative purposes in your landscape.
-It’s used to add interest, pave walkways, and suppress weed growth.
+10mm gravel or #8 gravel is great for decorative purposes in your landscape.
+It adds interest, paves walkways, and suppresses weed growth.

 6. What area will 1 ton of gravel cover?